The Rita D. Zielstorff Nursing Informatics Leadership Award

 2022 Sarah C. Rosetti RN, PhD, FACMI, FAMIA, FAAN

-2021 No Recipient (COVID)
+2021 No Recipient (Deferred due to COVID restrictions)

-2020 Ardie Henry MS, RN-BC
+2020 Ardie Henry MS, RN, NI-BC

 2019 Karen Bavuso MSN, RN